What To Know Before Flying Your Dog in Airplane Cargo

 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-A few weeks ago, I did a post on leaving your dogs while you go on vacation.
-But what if you need to travel WITH your dog and fly them in cargo?
+A few weeks ago, I did a post on boarding your dogs while you go on vacation.
+But what if you need to travel WITH your larger dog and fly them in cargo?

-Research Available Options
+Research Available Options For Flying Your Dog

-Booking Your Dog’s Cargo Flight
+How and When To Book Your Dog’s Cargo Flight

 What Should I Do Before My Dog Travels in Freight?